The name of this group shall be NASIG.

-The duties of the Executive Officers shall be as specified in the parliamentary authority adopted by NASIG, except as otherwise stated in these Bylaws.
+The duties of the executive officers shall be as specified in the parliamentary authority adopted by NASIG, currently Robert's Rules of Order (Revised), except as otherwise stated in these Bylaws.

 In case of a continued failure by any one officer to fulfill the duties of the office, the Executive Board may, by a vote of three-fourths of its members, declare the office vacant.

-The vice president/president elect shall serve the first year after election as vice president, the second year after election as president, and the third year after election as immediate past president.
-The treasurer shall be elected for a term of three years.
-The first year shall be served as treasurer-elect, followed by two years as treasurer.
-The secretary shall be elected for a term of three years.
-The vice president/president elect, the treasurer, and the secretary shall not be eligible for re-election to a second term in the same office without an intervening period of two years.
-Terms of office for all executive board members shall begin at the adjournment of the Annual Conference.
+The Vice President/President-Elect shall serve the first year after election as Vice President, the second year after election as President, and the third year after election as immediate Past President.
+The Treasurer shall be elected for a term of three years.
+The first year shall be served as Treasurer-Elect, followed by two years as Treasurer.
+The Secretary shall be elected for a term of three years.
+The Vice President/President-Elect, the Treasurer, and the Secretary shall not be eligible for re-election to a second term in the same office without an intervening period of two years.
+Terms of office for all Executive Board officers shall begin at the adjournment of the Annual Conference.

-In the event of a vacancy in the office of president, the vice president shall succeed to fulfill the unexpired term and to continue in that capacity for the following full term.
+In the event of a vacancy in the office of President, the Vice President/President-Elect shall succeed to fulfill the unexpired term and to continue in that capacity for the following full term.
 Any other vacancy may be filled by appointment of the Executive Board, except as otherwise stated in these Bylaws.

-The Executive Board shall consist of the executive officers of NASIG and six members-at-large who shall be nominated, elected and serve in accordance with the provision of these Bylaws.
-Ex-officio members, appointed by the Board to assist the organization in any capacity, may serve at the pleasure of the Board.
+The Executive Board shall consist of the executive officers of NASIG and six Members-at-Large who shall be nominated, elected, and serve in accordance with the provision of these Bylaws.
+Ex-officio members, appointed by the Board to assist the organization in any capacity, may serve at the request of the Board.

 Any active member of NASIG shall be eligible for election to the Executive Board, except as otherwise indicated in these Bylaws.